mzr1996/backbone-example/README.md

 ## Introduction

-This is an template repo about how to use OpenMMLab framework to develop a new backbone.
+This is an template repo about how to use OpenMMLab framework to develop a new backbone for multiple vision tasks.

 With OpenMMLab framework, you can easily develop a new backbone and use MMClassification, MMDetection and MMSegmentation to benchmark your backbone on classification, detection and segmentation tasks.